Ramabai Dalit Killings On 11 July 1997 | Caste Violence

 References- Human Rights Watch

 Dear reader, this article is free to read and it will remain free – but it isn’t free to produce.
 We believe in speaking the truth and bringing out the caste realities which are kept hidden by mainstream media.
-We work on bringing out Dalit-Bahujans history and culture which have been sidelined till now.
 If you want to support the work that goes behind publishing high-quality ambedkarite content.
-Please consider donating towards this endeavour to fight against injustice and discrimination.
+Please contribute whatever you can afford.